-UROwebinar: What treatment can be recommended in patients with local recurrence after partial nephrectomy
+E-course: What treatment can be recommended in patients with local recurrence after partial nephrectomy

 |European School of Urology (ESU)

 This risk may be due to surgical skills but will be aggravated by an aggressive tumour growth and microvascular invasion.
 It may also be due to multifocality.
 The preferred therapeutic option for local recurrence is yet to be defined.

 Contact our organiser